Skip to main content

 Set netting is banned from 20 December to 31 March annually.
 The prohibited area extends 200m offshore.

-Camping by permit only.
-Tents, shelters and sleeping in cars is not permitted.
+Tents, shelters and sleeping in cars is not allowed.

 When we take action

-Set netters must not breach the Public Safety and Nuisance Bylaws by obstructing the beach.
+Set netters must not breach the Public Safety and Nuisance Bylaw by obstructing the beach.

 We will take action if set netting: